PRUNERS/flit_tutorial/README.md

 But that last row had a significant comparison value!
 If you recall, the `comparison()` function from the test gives us a relative error accross the mesh using the $\ell_2$ norm.
 That means that last row has 193% relative error!
 That's huge!
-Looking at the compilation of `g++ -O3 -mfma`, we can reasonably guess that the introduction of FMA instructions led to this change.
+Looking at the compilation of `g++-7 -O3 -mfma`, we can reasonably guess that the introduction of FMA instructions led to this change.

 Can we find out which function(s) introduce this variability when FMA is